Fu Hao — First Female General in the History of China and Wife of Four Kings

-As a woman with paramount theocracy, royal and military power, she also obtained great love of the king.
+As a woman with paramount theocracy, and royal and military power, she also obtained great love from the king.

-Recently, Fu Hao’s well-preserved cemetery was found, which contained 1928 pieces of valuable and exquisite burial artifacts.
+Recently, her well-preserved cemetery in Henan Province was found, which contained 1928 pieces of valuable and exquisite burial artifacts.

 Those ancient oracle bone inscriptions and over 3000 years old cultural relics buried with her, together, are telling the world the story of this glorious queen.

-Unearthed Jade Artifacts from Fu Hao's Tomb — National Museum of China (Photo by Dongmaiying)
+Unearthed Jade Objects from Tomb of Fu Hao — National Museum of China (Photo by Dongmaiying)

 From A Teenage Queen to An Exceptional Marshal

-When Fu Hao was newly married to her ambitious husband, King Wu Ding, a big war on their northern border had lasted for a while.
+When she was newly married to her ambitious husband, King Wu Ding, a big war on their northern border lasted for a while.

 She strongly recommended herself as the general of Shang’s army; at that time, she was still a teenage girl.

-Seeing those assigned generals couldn’t win this war for a long time, King Wu Ding then reluctantly sent Fu Hao, his young and beautiful queen, into the battlefield.
+Seeing those assigned military generals couldn’t win this war for a long time, King Wu Ding then reluctantly sent his young and beautiful queen into the battlefield.

 To everyone’s surprise, when their queen picked up her broad axes, she was quite a brave and genius marshal; their enemy was soon defeated, and the Shang Empire achieved huge success.

-Unearthed Bronze Axe (Tong Yue) from Fu Hao's Tomb — National Museum of China (Photo by Dongmaiying)
+Unearthed Bronze Axe (Tong Yue) from Tomb of Fu Hao — National Museum of China (Photo by Dongmaiying)